 Health insurance can be complicated.
-Finding out exactly what is covered, and making sure you get all the benefits you’re due, can require some research and persistence on your part.
+Finding out exactly what’s covered and making sure you get all the benefits you’re due can require some research and persistence.

 Some things you need to know about your health insurance policy:

-Whether there is an out-of-pocket expense limit, and how your coverage changes if you reach that limit.
+- Whether there’s an out-of-pocket expense limit, and how your coverage changes if you reach that limit.

-At some point, ALS will probably make it more difficult to do your job, or at least require you to change the way in which you do it.
-For example, a wheelchair may be needed to improve mobility, or special devices might be used to help you speak clearly.
+At some point, ALS will probably make it more difficult for you to do your job, or at least require you to change the way in which you do it.
+For example, a wheelchair may be needed to improve mobility, or special devices might be needed to help you speak clearly.

-An employer does not have to make accommodations if they are not considered “reasonable” – that is, if they are prohibitively expensive or if they fundamentally change the nature of the position or the business itself.
+An employer does not have to make accommodations if they aren’t considered “reasonable” – that is, if they’re prohibitively expensive or if they fundamentally change the nature of the position or the business itself.

 If you are ever discriminated against based on a disability, you can file an ADA (Americans with Disabilities Act) complaint with the U.S. Department of Justice.

-There are several legal documents that everyone (not just ALS patients) may find helpful for planning how finances and health care are handled after they are no longer able to manage such things themselves.
+Several legal documents can help everyone – not just people living with ALS – plan how finances and health care are handled after they’re no longer able to manage such things themselves.

-Durable Power of Attorney.
-A durable power of attorney document designates who you want to handle your finances and/or your health care decisions when you are no longer able to communicate or make those decisions yourself.
+- Durable Power of Attorney.
+A durable power of attorney document designates who you want to handle your finances and/or your health care decisions when you’re no longer able to communicate or make those decisions yourself.

-Medical Power of Attorney.
-This type of power of attorney document grants a specific person of your choice the power to make medical decisions on your behalf if you are unable to communicate or make those decisions yourself.
+- Medical Power of Attorney.
+This type of power of attorney document grants a specific person of your choice the power to make medical decisions on your behalf if you’re unable to communicate or make those decisions yourself.

-Advance Directive.
+- Advance Directive.
 An advance directive specifies the medical treatments and care you wish to receive if or when you are no longer able to communicate your wishes.
 For example, it may state that you do (or do not) want a mechanical ventilator implanted if it becomes necessary to extend your life.
-Advance directives are similar to power of attorney documents (and can even be used to give someone power of attorney), but they allow you to make your own medical decisions instead of relying on someone else to decide.
+Advance directives are like power of attorney documents and can even be used to give someone power of attorney, but they allow you to make your own medical decisions instead of relying on someone else to decide.

-Living Trust.
+- Living Trust.
 A living trust allows you to transfer your financial assets and property into a trust, but still be able to manage those assets yourself during your lifetime.
 You can appoint a trustee to manage those assets after you pass away.
-A living trust allows your assets to go directly to your heirs without going through probate, saving time and money.
+A living trust often saves time and money by allowing your assets to go directly to your heirs without going through probate.

-Though it’s not necessarily required, it is best to talk with an attorney to make sure the documents are legally valid.
-A financial expert can also help you structure things in a way that minimize the tax burden to you or your heirs.
+Though it’s not necessarily required, it’s best to talk with an attorney to make sure all of your documents are legally valid.
+A financial expert can also help you structure things in a way that minimizes the tax burden to you or your heirs.